Will I be assigned an instructor for the course?

 Donald Clark believed that the problem stemmed not from the well-meaning lapidary sharing his incomplete knowledge, but rather that there wasn’t anywhere to learn gem identification, short of taking (what was back then) a $3,000 course.
 For them, he created IGS.
 It is dedicated to all the gem cutters, collectors, jewelers, and others wanting to know more about gems.
 The Professional Gemologist program was also created for those lacking the resources for a GG degree.
 A typical example would be a person making a midlife career change.
 This often involves working two jobs for a period, or the time consuming process of starting a new business.

 What the IGS certification tells a customer, or potential employer, is that the holder has proven their knowledge of gemology: that they are well versed in its terminology, the properties of various gemstones, how they are valued, and that they possess the skills and knowledge to distinguish one gem from another.
 But let us be clear: having a certification from IGS may open doors to a career in gemology.
 But it is the way an individual presents themselves and his or her actual experience and work ethic that determines success.

 Do you accept students world-wide?

-Please note that due to shipping restrictions, unfortunately we cannot accept students in the following countries: Belarus, The Democratic Republic Of The Congo, Côte d’Ivoire, Cuba, Democratic People’s Republic Of Korea (North Korea), Iran, Islamic Republic Of Iraq, Kazakhstan, Laos People’s Democratic Republic, Lebanon, Liberia, Myanmar, Palestinian Territory, Sierra Leone, South Sudan, Sudan, Syria, Western Sahara, Zimbabwe.
+Please note that due to shipping restrictions, unfortunately we cannot accept students in the following countries: Belarus, The Democratic Republic Of The Congo, Côte d’Ivoire, Cuba, Democratic People’s Republic Of Korea (North Korea), Hungary, Iran, Islamic Republic Of Iraq, Kazakhstan, Laos People’s Democratic Republic, Lebanon, Liberia, Myanmar, Palestinian Territory, Russia, Sierra Leone, South Sudan, Sudan, Syria, Western Sahara, Zimbabwe.
 However, students in those countries may take any of our Mini Courses because they don’t involve shipping a gem kit.